-If I had known how a Gunner Kennel would change my life when I first got Sitka, I would have purchased one the day I got him.
+If I had known how much of a difference a Gunner Kennel would change the car riding experience with Sitka, I would have purchased one the day I got him.

 Until I had Sitka, I had never really thought about the need to restrain my dog in the car.
 My other dogs lay quietly in the back, so I didn’t think twice.